shinyquagsire23/monado/doc/changes/state_trackers/mr.261.md

-Print more information from the prober when spewing.
+prober: Print more information from the prober when spewing.